 Research team: Sophie Vögele (head of project), Gianna Brühwiler and Şebnem Efe

-Elaboration of measures and their implementation: January–June 2018 in cooperation with Peter Truniger and faculty BAE
+Elaboration of measures: January–June 2018 in cooperation with faculty BAE

 We were able to assess that among the students of the ZHdK as well as within the Bachelor Art Education, people with migration experience were under-represented (see RESEARCH PURPOSE Art.School.Differences.
 Also see the slides to the talk Exclusion inside out at the PARSE conference).
 The aim of the project ‘Address’ thus focusses structural barriers that are at work for students with non-normative backgrounds.
 In dialogue with students and faculty we develop measures that allow for a more attractive and inclusive degree course in Art Education, which addresses students with migration experience as well as non-normative careers.